-- Children with a Junior Card aged 6 to 15 travel for free with their parents, or pay 50% of the regular adult fare.
-(The Junior Card is a fantastic deal for travel on almost all forms of Swiss public transportation.
-It cost only CHF30 per year and can be bought from any Swiss train station.)
+- Children with a Junior Card aged 6 to 15 travel for free with their parents (or the adult registered on a Children’s Co-travelcard), or pay 50% of the regular adult fare.
+(The Junior Card and Children’s Co-travelcard are fantastic deals for travel on almost all forms of Swiss public transportation.
+It cost only CHF30 per year and may be bought from any Swiss train station.)

 Save with the Jungfraubahnen Transportation Pass in Switzerland